How does my income affect how much I can deduct for medical expenses?

 Your net income—not your total gross income—affects the amount of medical expenses you can claim as a deduction.

-You can claim the amount of medical expenses that are over and above 3% of your net income, up to $2,302*, whichever is less.
+You can claim the total amount of eligible medical expenses minus $2,302* or 3% of your net income, whichever amount is smaller.